Global Media Forum 2019: Press freedom linked to media credibility | DW | 29.05.2019

 The Wire has been facing the ire of Modi's BJP, as the online news portal continues to publish investigative stories exposing the government's wrongdoings.
 This prompted the BJP to accuse The Wire of colluding with the opposition Indian National Congress (INC) party.

 "The government uses security agencies to pressurize journalists, who can be dubbed 'anti-national' by authorities.
-New laws are being promulgated to monitor social media and criminalize free speech," Siddhartha underlined.
+New laws are being promulgated to monitor social media and criminalize free speech," Varadarajan underlined.

+Pakistani journalist Shahzeb Jillani, also one of the panelists, said press freedom in Pakistan has been under siege for the past few years.
+"In the past two years, Pakistan has witnessed a 'creeping coup.'
+If you analyze our media, you will find it quite free actually.
+You can criticize politicians and even the prime minister, but you can't say a word against the army," Jillani said.

+"The army has practically taken control of a number of news channels, which have been indirectly co-opted."

 Direct pressure